-How you can help us help the Langhoff family more: If you would like to direct a specific donation to help Daniel Langhoff with expenses, simply mail checks in any amount made out to Denver Actors Fund (with Daniel Langhoff’s name written in the topic field), to P.O.
+How you can help us help the Langhoff family: The Denver Actors Fund will continue to accept targeted donations to Rebecca Joseph. with expenses, If you would like to direct a specific donation, simply mail checks made out to The Denver Actors Fund (with Daniel Langhoff’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80212.
 Or use this donation link.
-If you use the online option, be sure to designate that your donation is a targeted donation to the Langhoffs.
+When asked where you would like your donation directed, choose the “For the Langhoff Family” option in the pull-down menu.
+Or just tell us to direct your gift to Daniel’s family in the comment section.
 Otherwise, your donation will be applied to the replenishment of the DAF’s general fund.

 A message from Daniel Langhoff (from 2015): “This year has presented me with more cataclysmic life changes than I’ve ever before experienced, both wonderful and challenging.
 My investigation, diagnosis, surgery, and chemotherapy has definitely been a challenge, but has also brought overwhelming support from this widespread and deeply compassionate theatre community.
 The grant I received from the Denver Actors Fund gives my family and me peace of mind, solace of heart, and enhances the idea that as we are many people and organizations that share this idiom and gift that is theatre; we really are one large family, and the outpouring from these people, and from the DAF, is a new example to me and mine of the magic inherent to our art that is our life.
 So many thanks are owed, and I’m happy to spend the rest of my life giving them.”